matt123miller/FantabulousFiveGitMirror/README.md

 * Maytham
 * Aron

-Before we began brainstorming ideas for the project, we knew we wanted to achieve certain goals.
+Before we began discussing ideas for the project, we knew we wanted to achieve certain goals.

 * Developed in Unity using C#
 * Targeting Android phones, as we each had access to Android devices